 After submitting the housing transfer request, students will be placed on the housing transfer waitlist.
-Housing transfers are not guaranteed, and will be processed based upon our housing availability and the order in which we receive requests.
+Housing transfers are not guaranteed and will be processed based upon our housing availability and the order in which we receive requests.
 Students who are concerned with the financial commitment of their housing and students with an accommodation request related to a medical condition or disability will receive priority consideration for housing if they provide proper documentation supporting their request.

 No. Assignment preferences are not given based on when the applications are turned in.
 They are reviewed based upon a lottery system.

 Global Edge and January Start students: If you applied by the application deadline (Oct.
 1), housing offers will be sent out via email in late October or early November.

 The contract must be accepted by the deadline specified on the contract.
 Late housing applicants or late admits will be considered for a residence hall space in future rounds of housing assignments as space permits.
 Any spaces not accepted in the first round are returned to the space inventory and offered out in subsequent rounds.